Vyral/base-template/_posts/2019-06-24-how-buyers-and-sellers-can-conquer-multiple-offer-situations.md

 {% include youtube.html %}

-What’s going on in our market as we make our way through summer?
+Now that we’ve entered the summer real estate market, we’re seeing more and more multiple-offer situations take place.

-If you were following the news from the real estate world earlier this spring, you might’ve heard something about the crazy inventory shortage and spike in multiple-offer situations.
+As you may recall, last year we did a <u><a target="_blank" href="https://thechadandsararealestateblog.com/the-state-of-the-multiple-offer-market.html"><strong>video</strong></a></u> about this exact same topic, but the difference now is that home prices have increased.
+Last year, it seemed like every home under $275,000 was getting multiple offers.
+This year, that ceiling has crept up to $325,000.
+Similar to last year’s market, homes that are priced right may still attract multiple offers.&nbsp;

-**This was true in certain price points and continues to be true now—primarily in homes priced under $300,000.** Above the $400,000, we’re starting to see the market balance out, which is common for June.
-We usually have a push of buyer activity after the lethargy of winter, and now that summer’s here, the market reflects the fact that families have more activities going on.
+What does this mean for buyers and sellers?
+There are a few things to keep in mind.&nbsp;

 {% include pullquote.html %}

-**Typically, 15% of the marketplace moves every five years, but according to the latest reports, that number has dropped to 11%.**&nbsp;Why?
-The answer can be found by looking at two consumer groups: Baby Boomers and Millennials.&nbsp;
+If you’re a buyer, sellers will certainly look at the financials of your offer, so **you’ll want to offer favorable terms** like a strong earnest money deposit and a competitive closing date.
+This is especially important if you’re using financing and competing against cash offers.
+Another thing to note is that a lot of buyers are foregoing inspections, although we don’t recommend this.

-Right now, Baby Boomers are looking for homes that are primarily maintenance-free and/or single-level.
-There are a limited number of these homes available, so people are starting to retrofit their current home and (to use a buzzword we’ve been hearing a lot lately) “age in place.”
+If you’re a seller, **you need to thoroughly review and understand not just the price, but the TERMS of the offers you receive.** We’re seeing a lot of first-time buyers win out in a multiple-offer situation only to back out during the inspection period.
+Often this is due to the buying having to make a decision far more quickly on a home than they are ready to do.&nbsp;

-Millennials, meanwhile, aren’t buying homes until they absolutely need to (i.e., after they get married or have a child.)
-A lot of Millennials are either continuing to rent or choosing to live with their parents.&nbsp;
+If you want to ensure a smooth process from contract to close —whether you’re a buyer or seller**—the best thing you can do is work with a real estate team such as ours, where you are working personally with the experienced licensee**.
+On the buyer side, we know exactly how to structure contracts to put you in the best light possible.
+On the seller side, we know how to dissect offers and pick the best buyer of the bunch so your home sale stays together.&nbsp;

-If you have any more questions about our real estate market or you’re thinking of buying or selling a home soon, don’t hesitate to reach out to us.
-We’d love to help you.
+If you have any questions about this topic, don’t hesitate to reach out to us.
+We’d be happy to help you.